Reopening Town Hall with Dr. Anthony Harris

 Each studio contains instructions to safely clean all studio instruments after each use approved by Levine’s Head Piano Technician.
 Each studio has an easily visible sign detailing cleaning procedures upon entry and exit as an additional precaution to Levine’s regular cleaning schedule.
 There is a basket with supplies in each studio in use.

 Hand sanitizer is accessible throughout the building.
 Levine has secured a plexiglass shield at the West entrance desk, hand hygiene signs, masks, instant thermometers, and face shields.
-Installation of touchless water bottle filling stations to replace existing water fountains is underway.
+We have Installed touchless water bottle filling stations to replace water fountains.
 Faculty and students coming to campus should bring their own filled water bottles.

 Levine has installed signage to help direct traffic to minimize contact.
 Reminders to wash hands and maintain social distancing are also posted.